Backing up and Restoring Cisco Unified Communications Manager

 Activity Verification

-• Translation pattern is added correctly.
+• The translation pattern earlier is added correctly.

 CUCM Backup Completed